Student Affairs & Student Support Services

-The Veteran Success Center on the university campus is on the first floor of the College of Education in room 106.
+City College and University Campus students are welcome to access the Military and Veteran Success Center on the university campus located in the College of Education first floor room 106.
 It is open weekdays from 8:00 a.m. to 5:00 p.m. for military affiliated students to use to relax, watch TV, play x-box, eat, meet, study, etc.

 There is also a Veteran Lounge on the City College campus on the 1st floor of the Tech Building.

 The Director and Certifying Official work individually with students and families in order to maximize the eligible military education benefits, connect students with other support services and acclimate to college life.
 Veterans and other military affiliated students are advised to check with the Director of Military and Veterans Success Center at least 30 days before registering.
 To ensure no disruption of benefits, military affiliated students should notify this office of any changes in address, enrollment, or additional dependents.